diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The old and new MapReduce APIs are not the same thing as the MapReduce 1 and MapReduce 2 implementations.
 All four combinations are supported: both the old and new MapReduce APIs run on both MapReduce 1 and 2.

-In MapReduce 1, there are two types of daemon that control the job execution process: a **jobtracker** and one or more **tasktrackers**.
+In MapReduce 1, there are two types of daemon that control the job execution process: a **jobtracker** and one or more **tasktracker**s.
 The jobtracker coordinates all the jobs run on the system by scheduling tasks to run on tasktrackers.
 Tasktrackers run tasks and send progress reports to the jobtracker, which keeps a record of the overall progress of each job.
 If a task fails, the jobtracker can reschedule it on a different tasktracker.

 `In MapReduce 1, the jobtracker takes care of both job scheduling (matching tasks with tasktrackers) and task progress monitoring` (keeping track of tasks, restarting failed or slow tasks, and doing task bookkeeping, such as maintaining counter totals).
 By contrast, in YARN these responsibilities are handled by separate entities: the resource manager and an application master (one for each MapReduce job).